-The past year (and, perhaps, a half) has been a great learning opportunity for us.
+The past two years been a great learning opportunity for us.
 The COVID-19 situation has changed a lot of our working habits and the entire concept of onsite work has transitioned to remote across most of the universe.

 This has also led to more opportunities and new ways of living; however, it’s not necessarily permanent either—meaning that people have bounced between back and forth, between lockdowns and going to work, between remote and onsite.

 This has changed the perception and expectations in any form of long-term planning for the vast majority of people, especially those with kids, and having to worry about travel or kindergarten through school attending or homeschooling, it gets even scarier.

 Consequently, new needs in terms of traits for the leadership team arise.

 The great resignation which started in April of this year has impacted most of the world.
 The tenure rates have decreased dramatically, and retaining people has become even harder than it used to be before.

 The people who stay get a lot more opportunities to scale up in the organization, gain new skills, be promoted, and become critical parts of the further development of the company.

 However, not all of them are patient enough to stay on board.

 And in order for companies to stay afloat and lose as few people as possible, leaders must develop certain skills throughout 2023.
 Let us go over each of these skills.

 If you have been running a business that has been on autopilot more or less, you have definitely had a lot of tough times over the past year and a half and that’s completely normal.
 That level of uncertainty in different spaces, that level of losing key talent, losing customers, potentially having shipping problems if you’re into the offline shipping space, there are tons of different question marks for business, and this is something that’s not going to end soon.